 - After the marine sealant cures, inspect the O-rings on the transducer insert (replace if necessary) and lubricate them with the silicone lubricant supplied.
 The O-rings must be intact and well lubricated to make a watertight seal. - 2.
 Slide the insert into the housing.
 Seat the insert into place with a twisting motion until the key fits into the notch.
 Be careful not to rotate the housing and disturb the marine sealant.
-Screw the cap nut in place and hand tighten only.
-Do not over tighten. - D/DT800-Be sure the insert is fully inserted into the housing.
+Screw the cap nut in place.
+Hand tighten only.
+Do not over tighten.

+D800, DT800-Be sure the insert is fully inserted into the housing.
 Screw the cap nut several turns until the threads are engaged.
-Continue to tighten the cap nut completely for a watertight seal. - Attach the safety wire to prevent the insert from backing out in the unlikely event that the cap nut fails or is screwed on incorrectly (see Figure 2 or 3).
+Continue to tighten the cap nut completely for a watertight seal.
+Hand tighten only.
+Do not over tighten.

+Attach the safety wire to prevent the insert from backing out in the unlikely event that the cap nut fails or is screwed on incorrectly (see Figure 2).